 Race Director

-Brian Fitzgerald has been a potter in Door County for 20 years.
-He’s also the co-founder of the Peninsula Pacers, organizers of the Door County Half Marathon, the Peninsula Century Fall Challenge ride, Door County Beer Festival and the Peninsula Century Spring Classic.
-He handles the course and aid station operations for the Door County MS Challenge Walk in September, and is the bike and course director for the Door County Triathlon.
+Brian Fitzgerald is a co-founder of the Peninsula Pacers: the organizers of the Door County Half Marathon, Peninsula Century Fall Challenge and Spring Classic bike rides, Door County Pond Hockey Tournament, Hey Hey 5K and Door County Beer Festival.
+He also handles course and aid-station operations for the MS Challenge Walk and is the bike and run course director for the Door County Triathlon.
+An avid outdoors enthusiast, Fitzgerald loves to ski, run and bike throughout the peninsula, doing them all much faster than he drives.
+He lives in Ephraim with his wife, Tracey.

 David Eliot